kgish/skillzz/README.md

 * The user is an admin.
 * The user is a manager of the project.
-* The user is an editor of the project, and the user is also the author of the ticket.
+* The user is an editor of the project, and the user is also the author of the skill.

 ## Tags